-Certain of the securities holdings of the DFA International Real Estate Securities Portfolio, DFA Global Real Estate Securities Portfolio, International High Relative Profitability Portfolio, World ex U.S. Value Portfolio, World ex U.S. Core Equity Portfolio, World Core Equity Portfolio, the Emerging Markets Series, Emerging Markets Small Cap Series, the Emerging Markets Value Fund, Emerging Markets Core Equity Portfolio, Emerging Markets ex China Core Equity Portfolio and the Emerging Markets Targeted Value Portfolio in Approved Markets may be subject to tax, investment and currency repatriation regulations of the Approved Markets that could have a material effect on the values of the securities.
-For example, such funds might be subject to different levels of taxation on current income and realized gains depending upon the holding period of the securities.
+Certain of the securities holdings of the DFA International Real Estate Securities Portfolio, DFA Global Real Estate Securities Portfolio, International High Relative Profitability Portfolio, World ex U.S. Value Portfolio, World ex U.S. Core Equity Portfolio, World Core Equity Portfolio, the Emerging Markets Series, Emerging Markets Small Cap Series, the Emerging Markets Value Fund, Emerging Markets Core Equity Portfolio, Emerging Markets ex China Core Equity Portfolio and the Emerging Markets Targeted Value Portfolio in Approved Markets may be subject to tax, investment, and currency repatriation regulations of the Approved Markets that could have a material effect on the values of the securities.
+For example, a Portfolio might be subject to different levels of taxation on current income and realized gains depending upon the holding period of the securities.
 In general, a longer holding period (e.g., 5 years) may result in the imposition of lower tax rates than a shorter holding period (e.g., 1 year).
-The DFA Global Real Estate Securities Portfolio, the DFA International Real Estate Securities Portfolio, International High Relative Profitability Portfolio, World ex U.S. Value Portfolio, World ex U.S. Core Equity Portfolio, World Core Equity Portfolio, the Emerging Markets Master Funds, the Emerging Markets Core Equity Portfolio, the Emerging Markets ex China Core Equity Portfolio and the Emerging Markets Targeted Value Portfolio may also be subject to certain contractual arrangements with investment authorities in an Approved Market which require a Master Fund or Portfolio to maintain minimum holding periods or to limit the extent of repatriation of income and realized gains.
+A Portfolio may also be subject to certain contractual arrangements with investment authorities in an Approved Market that require the Portfolio to maintain minimum holding periods or to limit the extent of repatriation of income and realized gains.

 Futures contracts are valued using the settlement price established each day on the exchange on which they are traded.
-The value of such futures contracts held by a Portfolio, Master Fund or Underlying Fund is determined each day as of such close.
-In the absence of prices that are readily available as defined in Rule 2a-5, the futures contract will be valued in good faith at fair value in accordance with procedures approved by the Board of Directors or Trustees.
+The value of such futures contracts held by the Portfolios is determined each day as of such close.
+In the absence of prices that are readily available as defined in Rule 2a-5, the futures contract will be valued in good faith at fair value in accordance with procedures approved by the Board.